stripe/stripe-ios/README.md

 ## Requirements

 The Stripe iOS SDK is compatible with apps supporting iOS 8 and above and requires Xcode 8 to build from source.

-If you need iOS 7 or Xcode 7 compatibility, please use our last supported release for those requirements [v8.0.7](https://github.com/stripe/stripe-ios/releases/tag/v8.0.7).

 ## Getting Started